Corporates get tough lesson in FX risk from central bank

 "Obviously the intervention level has gone down," said Chia Woon Kien, head of Asia markets strategy at the Royal Bank of Scotland in Singapore.

-She added that by making the market riskier for corporates, Beijing is also implicitly encouraging the internationalization of the yuan.
+She added that by making the market riskier for corporates, Beijing is also implicitly encouraging the internationalisation of the yuan.

 "Maybe this is their way of creating a bit of pressure on these guys and saying, 'look, watch out, we are going to bring more volatility, but you have the means to go out.
 If you invoice in yuan, you don't have to worry about forex risk anymore.'"